act-rules/act-rules.github.io/_rules/non-visual-reference-alternative-9bd38c.md

 #### Passed Example 11

-This paragraph holds the visual reference word "circle" but in this case it is no instruction so it passes.
+This paragraph holds the visual reference word "circle" but in this case it is no instruction, so it passes.
 Note that this example is not inapplicable because, despite the fact that the text is not visible, it is included in the accessibility tree.

 ```html
 <p style="position:absolute; top:-9999em">